North Uist: Population

 From Haswell-Smith (2004) except as stated.

 Gaelic

 According to the 2011 Census, there are 887 Gaelic speakers (61%) on North Uist.
+The Gaelic dialect spoken is a Southern Hebridean dialect related to that of Harris and the rest of Uist.

 Places of interest

 North Uist has many prehistoric structures, including the Barpa Langass chambered cairn, the Pobull Fhinn stone circle, Dun an Sticir, the Fir Bhreige standing stones, Eilean Dòmhnuill (which may be the earliest crannog site in Scotland), and the Baile Sear roundhouses, which were exposed by storms in January 2005.

 The Vikings arrived in the Hebrides in AD 800 and developed large settlements.

 Newer sites of interest are the Uist sculpture trail with two art installations in Lochmaddy.
 Close by is the Hut of Shadows, a camera obscura.

 On the Northern and western side of the island are several white sandy beaches such as Clachan Sands.

 The island is known for its bird life, including corncrakes, Arctic terns, gannets, corn buntings and Manx shearwaters.
 The RSPB has a nature reserve at Balranald.